masteree108/VoTT_video_tag_WIN10/README.md

 The execution instructions of the program are as follows:

-python ./coding/multi_tracking_json_auto.py --video ./video/race.mp4 --json ./Drone/Drone_001
+python ./coding/multi_tracking_json_auto.py --video ./video/race.mp4 --json ./Drone/Drone_001 --rate 6

 `--video` The movie that the user wants to output